 5 stars (1 rating)

-Chocolate + Pancakes?
-Could life get any better?
-These delicious Chocolate Pancakes have got the perfect balance of chocolate-y flavor and whole grains to keep your kiddo satisfied until lunchtime.
-For ages 9+ months, toddlers, kids, and adults alike!
+Chocolate + pancakes?
+Yes, please.
+These Healthy Chocolate Pancakes strike the perfect balance between rich, chocolatey flavor and whole-grain goodness to keep little bellies satisfied until lunchtime.
+Great for babies 9+ months, toddlers, big kids, and let’s be honest… adults too.

 Ingredients